linalg.block#

 dot(v, out=None)[source]#

-Apply linear operator to Vector v.
-Result is written to Vector out, if provided.
+The result is written to the Vector out, if provided.

 transpose(conjugate=False, out=None)[source]#